-So when creating CTA buttons for your email marketing campaigns, use first person possessive determiners such as ‘my’ to give people ownership of the offer and trigger that sense of motivation that comes from avoiding loss.
+So, when creating CTA buttons for your email marketing campaigns, use the first-person possessive determiners such as “my” to give people ownership of the offer and trigger that sense of motivation that comes from avoiding loss.

 Result: During the campaign, the treatment increased CTR by 90%.

-Takeaway: Use first person possessive determiners such as ‘my’ in the copy of your CTA button to give people perceived ownership of your offer and trigger their sense of loss aversion.
+Takeaway: Use the first-person possessive determiners such as “my” in the copy of your CTA button to give people perceived ownership of your offer and trigger their sense of loss aversion.

 Along with the copy, the design of your button is the other critical element you need to think about, and your button should be designed with these concepts in mind.

 Stand out on the page